elab/jgit-buildnumber/README.md

 - use [standalone version of Nashorn JavaScript engine](https://github.com/openjdk/nashorn) if running on Java 11+<br>
   (prevents deprecation warning on Java 11-14; enables working with Java 15+ where Nashorn is not a part of JDK anymore)
 - initialize JavaScript engine in parallel with reading Git repo (reduces overall execution time by ca. 0.5 s)
+- log number of tags (verbose mode only)

 #### 2.4.0 (2020-01-01)
 - new property: `git.nearestTag`